The Marvelous Land Of Oz

 seats of the sofas as quickly as possible, and Tip gave the word

-to start.
+the Gump to start.

-At once it
+At

-rose into the air, the great wings flopping strongly and with
+once it rose into the air, the great wings flopping strongly and with

 regular